|

 How to create TCP or UDP clients or server

-Just fill information on the thing you want to create (TCP Server, TCP Client, UDP Server or UDP client)
+Just fill information on the thing you want to create (TCP Server, TCP Client, UDP Server or UDP client) and then click on the associated "Start" or "Connect" button.

 You can specify the local port for clients (this allows to agree with some firewall rules if there's any)